ripple-space/CB-LLMs_SP2025/README.md

 # Concept Bottleneck Large Language Models

 * In this work, the paper proposed **Concept Bottleneck Large Language Model (CB-LLM)**, the first framework for building *inherently interpretable* Large Language Models (LLMs) that works on both text generation and text classification tasks.
-CB-LLM extends and generalizes our earlier research, [**Crafting Large Language Models for Enhanced Interpretability**](https://arxiv.org/abs/2407.04307) for text classification tasks, offering both interpretability and controllability in text generation.

 * This repo contains two parts:
   * **CB-LLM (classification):** Transforming pre-trained LLMs into interpretable LLMs for text classification
   * **CB-LLM (generation):** Transforming pre-trained LLMs into interpretable LLMs for text generation